nshkrdotcom/perimeter/docs/PERIMETER_gem_0011.md

 ## 1.0 - "Foundations of an Idiomatic System"

-The 1.0 release focuses on providing a complete, robust implementation of the **Defensive Boundary** design pattern.
+The 1.0 release focuses on providing a complete, robust implementation of the **Defensive Perimeter** design pattern.

 -   [x] **Core Contracts:** `defcontract`, `required`, `optional` DSL.
 -   [x] **Core Guarding:** `@guard` macro with configurable enforcement.